ANDRES-LAW/holbertonschool-zero_day/README.md

-How to be up to date in git
+How to be up to date in git HOLA